 I haven’t had much of a chance to use these in my baking because they usually disappear pretty quickly in our house.
-Blood oranges have a distinct sweet flavor and my kids just can’t get enough of them.
+Blood oranges have a distinctly sweet flavor and my kids just can’t get enough of them.

 I promised my family muffins this week so I decided to use the one lonely blood orange instead of our usual blueberries.
 If you are looking for a delicious blueberry muffin recipe, try these gluten free blueberry muffins.

-These muffins are very quick to make.
+These gluten free coffee cake muffins are very quick to make.

-I cut up the blood oranges into small bite sized pieces.
+I cut up the blood oranges into small bite-sized pieces.

 Gently mix the wet and dry ingredients.

 Top the batter with streusel topping.

 (*Please note there are affiliate links in this post.
 Making a purchase with my affiliate link will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate and am grateful for your support.)

 Light and fluffy gluten free blood orange streusel muffins

 - 3/4 cup blood oranges peeled and chopped